 Certain words do not add a letter to the end, but instead change the word itself.
 These words simply need to be memorized.
 Some examples include:

-The best way to learn and understand irregular plurals is to practice speaking the English language, to read a great deal and to pay attention to words and phrases that you see and hear and to assemble a list of words with irregular plurals so you can begin to understand how to make each noun plural correctly.
+The best way to learn and understand irregular plurals is to practice speaking the English language, to read a great deal, to pay attention to words and phrases that you see and hear and to assemble a list of words with irregular plurals so you can begin to understand how to make each noun plural correctly.